sakritz/dungeons-and-beans/content/Sessions/Session 18 - Meet the Family.md

 - Back at the Eilirs’ house, [[Ruby]]finds boots that seem to once have been magic in a locked box and a ledger with scribbled notes in a locked drawer
 	- [[Runa]] and [[Avaaros Wolfwalker|Avaaros]] notice that the notes have both [[Gormon]]’s and [[Cecilia Wolfwalker|Cecilia]]’s handwriting
 - Borrowing a pearl from [[Syrja]], [[Runa]] identifies the mysterious potions as [[Potion of Water Breathing]] and the fuzzy balls as a [[Bag of Tricks]] that can be used to summon animals
-- [[Avaaros Wolfwalker|Avaaros]] and [[Heilar]] meanwhile talk to [[Enren EIllir|Enren]], the sick sister, and hear again that Gormon changed a lot after being sick.
+- [[Avaaros Wolfwalker|Avaaros]] and [[Heilar]] meanwhile talk to [[People & Groups/Enren Eillir|Enren]], the sick sister, and hear again that Gormon changed a lot after being sick.
 Enren also says that he was talking in his sleep in agony the night after he got the medicine
 - Demonstrating the bag of tricks, Runa summons a giant goat into the house
 - Runa also reads up on the [[Herathis Mines]]'' history and mine equipment and finds out that the starosta of [[Deastok]], [[Deter McGinneas]], is responsible for the mines